Sterling Moore

-Sterling Moore (born February 3, 1990) is a former American football cornerback and coach who is a defensive assistant for the New Orleans Saints of the National Football League (NFL).
+Sterling Moore (born February 3, 1990) is an American former professional football cornerback and coach who is a defensive assistant for the New Orleans Saints of the National Football League (NFL).
 He played college football at Southern Methodist University.

-Early years
+Early life

 Moore attended Deer Valley High School, where he played as a wide receiver and defensive back.
 He also practiced basketball.

 He moved on to Laney College, where he became a starter at cornerback, appearing in 10 games as a freshman, while making 30 tackles, five interceptions, 9 passes defensed and one forced fumble.
 The next year, he received All-JUCO honors.

 After his sophomore season, he transferred to Southern Methodist University.
 He finished his college career after appearing in 19 games, while posting 59 tackles, 2 interceptions, 18 passes defensed, 2 sacks and one fumble recovery.

 Professional career

 Oakland Raiders

 On July 28, 2011, he was signed by the Oakland Raiders as an undrafted free agent.
 He was waived on September 3 and re-signed the next day to the practice squad.
 He was released on September 26.